ampl/mp/doc/rst/model-guide.rst

     otherwise passed to the solver natively or approximated by a piecewise-linear function.

-For linear-quadratic MP-based solvers (which include all those currently implemented), most of these univariate nonlinear functions are handled by piecewise-linear approximation.
+For linear-quadratic MP-based solvers (which include all those currently implemented), most of these nonlinear functions are handled by piecewise-linear approximation, except products with binary variables.
 The appoximation is constructed by the MP interface, using internal settings for the number of pieces and other details, and is then processed as described in :ref:`piecewise_linear_modeling`.